openpeeps/tim/README.md

 #### Variables
 Are simple identifiers that reflects your json object `data`.
 So a variable can be an `array`, `bool`, `float`, `int`, `object`, `null`, or `string`.
 Cannot be defined on `runtime`.
 Also, a variable cannot hold mixed data.
-And, variables are typed-safe, so their value cannot be changed during `runtime`.
+And, variables are typed-safe, so their type cannot be changed during `runtime`.

 A variable must be always prefixed with `$`.
 Variables are `case sensitive`, can be `alphanumerical`, and separated with `_` only.